Appetizers & Snacks/ New Year's Eve/ Party/ puff pastry

 Assemble and bake the tart:

 • Take the puff pastry out of the fridge.
-With a tip of a sharp knife, score through the top layers of the puff pastry by running the knife along all four sides of the dough (leaving about 1-inch / 2.5 cm border).
+If your puff pastry is square when you buy it, roll it out slightly into a rectangular shape.
+With the tip of a sharp knife, score through the top layers of the puff pastry by running the knife along all four sides of the dough (leaving about 1-inch / 2.5 cm border).
 Do not cut all the way through the dough.
 Transfer the pastry, along with the parchment paper that comes with it to a baking sheet.
 Prick the dough (but not the borders) with a fork.

 1 sheet puff pastry